josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 ↓
 **self-protective cognition activates**

-The person may sincerely experience themselves as defending Israel, Jewish people, historical truth, personal morality, or even reality itself.
+The person may sincerely experience themselves as defending Israel, Jewish people, historical truth, personal morality, collective safety, or even reality itself.

 But some portion of the psychological work may actually be: